testdrivenio/django-aloe-bdd/example_bdd/README.md

 path('friendships/', FriendshipsView.as_view({'post': 'create'})),
 ```

+Your code works and the tests pass!

+## Analyzing the Feature

+Now that you successfully programmed and tested your feature, it's time to analyze it.
+Two users become friends when one user adds the other one.
+Maybe the other user doesn't want to be friends--don't they get a say?
+This is not ideal behavior.
+A user should _request_ a friendship with another user, and the other user should be able to accept or reject that friendship.
-Your code works: a user can add another user as a friend.
-This isn't ideal behavior.
-A user should not be able to add any user as a friend.
-That other user might not want to be friends.

-"A user should be able to request a friendship with another user."
+You revise the scenario where a user adds another user as a friend: "a user should be able to request a friendship with another user."

-Replace your previous scenario with this one.
+You replace `Scenario: A user can add a friend` with this one.

 **example/features/friendship.feature**